TheRenegadeCoder/sample-programs/archive/f/fennel/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Fennel:

+- Extension: .fnl
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.fnl

-The following list shares details about what we're using to test all Sample Programs in Fennel.
+The following list shares details about what we're using to test all Sample Programs in Fennel:

 - Docker Image: rzuckerm/fennel
 - Docker Tag: 1.3.1-1